 Hurricane Preparednesskeyboard_arrow_right

-A hurricane is a large rotating system of wind and water originating in the tropics with sustained surface winds of at least 74mph or more.
+A hurricane is a large rotating system of wind and water originating in the tropics with sustained surface winds of at least 74mph.
+It is the most common natural disaster that threatens the Cayman Islands.
+Hurricanes start as tropical disturbances when a mass of organised, oceanic thunderstorms persists.
 Hurricanes can be very dangerous and Hurricane Ivan was Cayman’s last major storm in September 2004.
 Two lives were lost during Ivan, and the Islands sustained a severe battering from 150 mph winds.

 The hurricane season runs from the 1st of June to the 30th of November every year, so it is important to maintain a level of hurricane 'readiness' if you live here.
 But not to worry, this section of Cayman Resident is your personal hurricane preparedness guide, from where to shelter if you live in a low lying area to what company sells solid hurricane shutters.